-OPERATION OPERAND
+NAME OPERATION OPERAND

-IFx A symbol or
+A symbol IFx A symbol or

-expression
+(optional) expression

-ELSE A symbol or
+A symbol ELSE A symbol or

-expression
+(optional) expression

 (ignored)

-ENDC A symbol or
+A symbol ENDC A symbol or

-expression
+(optional) expression

 (ignored)

-OPERATION IFx ELSE ENDC

 The compound conditional instructions are used to provide complete conditional assembly capability.
 A symbol used in the name field of an IF instruction is defined if the condition described by the instruction is true.
-A symbol used in the name field of an ELSE instruction is defined if the corresponding if condition is false.
+A symbol used in the name field of an ELSE instruction is defined if the corresponding IF condition is false.
 Symbols used in the name fields of end condition instructions are always defined.